feathersjs-ecosystem/feathers-vuex/docs/model-classes.md

 For an example of how you might use `setupInstance`, suppose we have two services: Users and Posts.
 Assume that the API request to get a user includes their `posts`, already populated on the data.
 The `instanceDefaults` allows us to convert the array of `posts` into an array of `Post` instances.

+> If you're looking for a great solution for populating data to work with Feathers-Vuex, check out [feathers-graph-populate](https://feathers-graph-populate.netlify.app/).

 ```js
 // The setupInstance method on an imaginary User model.
 setupInstance(data, { store, models }) {